githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 run-time.

 There are plenty of motivating examples for templates.
-For the moment, let us take a look at equality types in Standard ML (SML), which also directly motivates the feature of type classes in Haskell.
+For the moment, let us take a look at equality types in Standard ML (SML), which can be said to have directly motivated the addition of type classes into Haskell.

 Basically, an equality type in SML is one that supports polymorphic equality (=), which is given the type `''a * ''a -> bool` (instead of